traceychung/support_engineer_homework/README.md

     ```

 # SQL Queries
-The following SQL queries are located can be found at `./server/sql/sql_queries.sql`.
+The following SQL queries can be found at `./server/sql/sql_queries.sql`.
+- How many organizations do not have account plans?
+- How many organizations have more than one account plan?
+- List all organizations that have only one account plan.
+- List all organizations that have the PASSWORDLESS feature set to true.